 - Similar to traditional life insurance, there’s a minimum amount of cash value on a guarantee.

-- There’s no fluctuation on the death benefit.
+- There’s no fluctuation in the death benefit.

 Single Premium Whole Life

-Interest sensitive and traditional life policies are purchased on either a variable or fixed dollar basis.
-In the first option, the face amount, premiums and cash values are specified in dollar amounts.
-On the second option, the cash value, face amounts are specified in units.
+Interest-sensitive and traditional life policies are purchased on either a variable or fixed dollar basis.
+In the first option, the face amount, premiums, and cash values are specified in dollar amounts.
+On the second option, the cash value, and face amounts are specified in units.
 Depending on the investment results, the value of these units might go up or down.

-With this type of policy, you have various options of allocating the premiums which include money market, stocks, mutual funds, bonds and real estate pools.
+With this type of policy, you have various options for allocating the premiums, which include money market, stocks, mutual funds, bonds, and real estate pools.
 Of course, it depends on the size of risk you’re willing to take on, hoping for a bigger return.
 There’s a minimum guaranteed death benefit with the traditional variable life.

 Other Life Insurance Basic Plan Variations